 Students in grades 6 and up will take a variety of the following courses: General Science, Earth Science, Life Science, Physical Science, Biology, Marine Biology, Chemistry 1, Chemistry 2, Physics 1, Physics 2, and Advanced Physics.

-At Legacy Classical Christian Academy, teachers teach teachers teach using the Young Earth philosophy: the world was created by God in six twenty-four hour days and He rested on the seventh.
+At Legacy Classical Christian Academy, teachers teach using the Young Earth philosophy: the world was created by God in six twenty-four hour days and He rested on the seventh.
 Families do not have to be Creationists to attend Legacy; however, out of respect for all our Christian brother and sisters, it is important we are transparent on how the school approaches this topic.

 Including handwriting, reading acquisition, spelling, genre writing, literature, grammar, and speaking skills, Legacy Classical Christian Academy strives to adopt curriculum that will allow the average child to excel and the gifted child to be challenged while staying true to a classical method of learning.
 We have adopted the following programs that are appropriately sequenced throughout the school years.